 Neck Pain and Back Pain

-At Goldsboro Spine Center, our physical therapists are experts in helping patients quickly resolve their back and neck pain.
-During your evaluation, we will discuss your history, examine your spine, and evaluate your movement, strength, walking, and coordination.
-This will help our physical therapists pinpoint the exact cause of your back pain or neck pain.
-We will work closely with your physician to design a treatment plan that best suits your needs and offers the quickest relief from pain and return to function.
-Call us today or use the “Make Appointment” button so we can help reduce your back and neck pain and get you back to optimal function today!
+At Goldsboro Spine Center, our rehabilitation experts are dedicated to helping patients find relief from back and neck pain.
+Through a comprehensive evaluation, we assess your history, examine your spine, and evaluate your movement, strength, coordination, and walking.
+Our goal is to identify the precise cause of your pain.
+Working closely with your physician, we design a personalized treatment plan tailored to your needs, offering the quickest pain relief and return to optimal function.
+Contact us today or use the “Make Appointment” button to reduce your back and neck pain and regain your quality of life!

-When you visit Goldsboro Spine Center, your provider will complete a thorough assessment of your medical history and symptoms.
-Our team of skilled professionals will review your information to determine which treatment options may be best for your case.
+When you visit Goldsboro Spine Center, our experienced professionals will conduct a comprehensive assessment of your medical history and symptoms.
+They will then determine the best treatment options for your specific case.

 Poor Balance / Risk of Falling

 Maintaining balance is crucial, especially for older adults who are at a higher risk of falls.
 Factors like muscle weakness, arthritis, and neurological conditions can impact balance.
 It’s important to recognize changes in balance, as falls can lead to severe injuries.
 Incorporating exercises that target balance can significantly reduce the risk of falling.
 One simple test is to try balancing on one leg for 10 seconds without any difficulty.
 If balance is compromised, it’s essential to work on improving it.
 Focus on exercises that enhance strength, coordination, and stability.
 By regularly performing balance-enhancing exercises, you can increase your confidence and reduce the risk of falls.
 Stay active, maintain your independence, and enjoy a healthier life.